C$ 433 Find Cheap Flights from Montreal to Turkey

 The average price of all round-trip flights from Montreal Pierre Elliott Trudeau Intl Airport to Turkey clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Turkey on a Tuesday and more expensive on a Friday.
-On your return trip to Montreal, you should consider flying back on a Tuesday, and avoid Sundays for better deals.
+On your return trip to Montreal, you should consider flying back on a Wednesday, and avoid Thursdays for better deals.

 How far in advance should I book a flight from Montreal Pierre Elliott Trudeau Intl Airport to Turkey?